redhat-developer/odo/website/docs/getting-started/quickstart.md

   Make sure that you see the Postgres and the Service Binding operator.

+// TODO:
-// TODO: Add something about odo exec and operator and linking.
+* Add something about odo exec and operator and linking.
+* Remove the Extending Application part.
+Extending only makes sense if the application can be a standalone functioning unit without the extension.
+  Petclinic is probably not capable of it and requires a database connection to be standalone functioning unit.
+* Agendas must have their own separate sections
+* Look into using MariaDB operator since the petclinin uses MySQL bts.